 This website has been created thanks to funding from the TDS Charitable Foundation.
 For more information visit tdsfoundation.org.uk.

 Unipol operates ANUK through an Advisory Group comprising representatives from local authorities, the RNLA and the voluntary sector.
 The work of representatives is voluntary.

 - hosted a comprehensive website as a resource for scheme developers and operators

 - developed a core model scheme and core values widely accepted in the sector

 - produced, with the Local Government Association, a Landlord Handbook, which has become the standard reference work for professional landlords; publishes regular newsletters

 - produced the Accreditation Handbook

-- hosted an annual conference for scheme operators
+- hosted several conferences for scheme operators

 ANUK is administered by Unipol Student Homes, a national student housing charity.
 More information about Unipol Student Homes can be found at www.unipol.org.uk.